-Leaders need efficient and effective personal skills to facilitate safe, quality, enjoyable sessions in a sheltered water environment.
+Leaders need efficient and effective personal skills to facilitate safe, quality, enjoyable sessions in an open water and slow moving river environments.
 They will need to show the application of technical and tactical skills, the underpinning physiological attributes, psychological skills and the judgement and decision making to perform safely and in control, within the stated environments.